-He also worked hand-in-hand not only with famous logo designers, but also with fashion icons Jil Sander and Stella McCartney.
+He also worked hand-in-hand not only with world famous logo designers, but also with fashion icons Jil Sander and Stella McCartney.
 One of his famous works also includes the England football home kit designed in 2010.
 He is still active in the market up to these days – the collaboration on the new Calvin Klein logo is his latest project.

 A huge name in typography and one of the most famous logo designers, Jonathan Barnbrook, is from the United Kingdom who is also a graphic designer and filmmaker.
 He became prominent in recent times when he designed the cover artwork of David Bowie’s albums.
 The artwork of Blackstar, Bowie’s sign off the album, was also made by Barnbrook and was released to fans for free.
 But Barnbrook’s career is way larger than Heathen and Blackstar.

 His most prominent work in typography is Exocet – an all-caps typeface and the most powerful type design which was immediately pirated after it was released in 1991.
 This font design was also applied in the FPS video game Diablo.
 Some of Barnbrook’s contemporary but controversial typefaces are Bastard and Tourette.